 Awards will be up to $10,000 for a one-year grant.

-- Grants are not to be used for capital projects and equipment, publications, training, conference registration or travel.
+- Grants are not to be used for capital projects and equipment, publications, employee training, conference registration or travel.

 - Latham cautions applicants about applying for funds for salaries, as we do not guarantee grants continuing past the initial grant period.